MAG Privacy Notice

 How long do you keep my information?

-We will only retain your information for as long as you have an active relationship with us, or are going through a recruitment process, in which case your information will be retained for 6 months.
+We will only retain your information for as long as you have an active relationship with us, for as long as is necessary for the purpose it was collected for, or, if you are going through a recruitment process, for 6 months following the completion of that process.
 If you cease to have an active relationship with us or request to receive no further contact, we will retain some basic information in order to avoid sending you unwanted materials in the future, for Gift Aid purposes, for financial record keeping and fraud prevention purposes and to ensure that we don’t accidentally duplicate information.

 What happens with my information if I apply for a job or volunteer?